Australian Embassy

 • Sign the application in front of a Public Notary (check 'Witnessing signatures' section)

-• Obtain a certified copy of your passport (for the Australian citizen), birth certificate (for the Australian citizen) and divorce papers (if applicable)
+• Obtain a certified copy of your passport (for the Australian citizen + future spouses) and divorce papers (if applicable)

 • Complete a payment authorisation form for the notarial fee(s) and return postage, and send it to us with your documents.
 The payment authorisation form is available on our fees page.

-• Send us by post or by email: the application completed and signed, the certified copies of your passport and birth certificate, the certified copies of your future spouse’s passport and birth certificate, and the payment authorisation form.
+• Send us by post or by email: the application completed and signed, the certified copies of your passport, the certified copies of your future spouse’s passport, and the payment authorisation form.

 • The application and supporting documents can be submitted by email (PDF format only) to: [email protected].